Factors affecting university application decisions

 Long-run outcomes (collected by schools after university applications are submitted):

-- Applications / attendance to researcher-assigned universities*
+- Applications / attendance to universities where students are assigned videos*

 - Applications / attendance to mentor's university